-Understanding the Process of Inter-epistemic Knowledge Creation: A Participatory Study in Agroecological Learning in Guatemala's Maya-Achí Territory
+Understanding Inter-epistemic Knowledge Creation: A Participatory Study of Agroecological Learning in Guatemala's Maya-Achí Territory

 Michael Bakal